Projects per year

 Biography

-Dr Lavina Lee is a Senior Lecturer in the Department of Security Studies and Criminology at Macquarie University, Sydney and joined Macquarie University in 2007.
-In 2020, she was appointed to the Council of the Australian Strategic Policy Institute by the Australian Defence Minister and was previously a Director of the Institute for Regional Security.
+Associate Professor Lavina Lee is the Discipline Chair of Security Studies at Macquarie University, Sydney.
+From 2020-2023, she was appointed to the Council of the Australian Strategic Policy Institute by the Australian Defence Minister and was previously a Director of the Institute for Regional Security.

 In 2022, Dr Lee became a non-resident fellow of the Centre of Strategic and International Studies (CSIS) in Washington, as well as a non-resident Senior Fellow at the US Studies Centre (USSC) in Sydney.
 Prior to joining Macquarie University in 2007, she was a political risk consultant with Control Risks Group.

-She has led projects for the Australian government and think-tanks on opportunities and weaknesses of the ‘Quad’, Chinese influence in South-East Asia, the role of democracy promotion in the Free and Open Indo-Pacific strategy and the role of India in the Indo-Pacific.
+She has led projects for the Australian government and think-tanks on opportunities and weaknesses of the ‘Quad’, Chinese influence in South-East Asia, the role of democracy promotion in the Free and Open Indo-Pacific strategy, the role of India in the Indo-Pacific and the implications of Chinese nuclear modernisation.
 Her work integrates academic and policy approaches, and she speaks widely to expert and lay audiences on international and security issues.

 Dr Lee has commerce and law degrees from the University of NSW, an MA in International Peace and Security from King’s College, the University of London (with distinction), and a PhD in International Relations from Sydney University.